Abheesh-hacker/Arvish-is-back/README.md

-# TERMUX-WELCOME PROJECT BY SNEHITH CHOWDARY
+# Arvish-is-back PROJECT BY arvish
 ### Beautify your Termux App With a warm welcome

 ## [+] Installation & Usage